 It’s always a good time to take a road trip to Nashville, home to a plethora of music, delicious food, rich history and lots of opportunities to take in the scenery.
-Here are a few ways your whole family can enjoy the city during your excursion.
+Here are a few ways your whole family can enjoy the city.

 The grandfather of all hot chicken, Prince’s Hot Chicken serves up the flaming stuff to eager locals and travelers alike.
 Order yours however hot you want it: from plain to mild, medium, hot, XHot and XXXHot.
 This mouthwatering chicken isn’t for the faint of heart, but it sure will have you coming back for more.